 My organization has a pending 501(c)(3) tax-exempt status or just recently received 501(c)(3) tax-exempt status, and I am receiving a system error.
 Can I still request funding?

 No. Only organizations that are currently listed in the Internal Revenue Service's current 50 State Master File are eligible.
 If you believe that a system error is preventing you from submitting an application, please contact the IRS at 1-877-829-5500 and request to be added to Publication 78, also known as the 50 State Master File.

-If my organization has received funding through another Walmart Foundation program, can I still apply for funding?
+My organization has received a grant through another Walmart Foundation program.
+Am I eligible to apply for a State Giving grant?